Should you use a home equity loan to consolidate your debt?

 Image of women couple at dinner table, looking down at tablets with child.

-This is one of any homeowners’ most valuable resources, because more home equity equals more access to cash, loans and lines of credit.
-For example, if your house is worth $200,000 but you owe $100,000 on the mortgage, you could potentially borrow $100,000 through a home equity loan.
+Home equity represents the difference between how much your home is worth and how much you owe the mortgage lender.
+This is one of any homeowners’ most valuable resources, because more home equity equals more access to cash, loans, and lines of credit.
+For example, if your house is worth $200,000 but you owe $100,000 on the mortgage, you could potentially borrow up to $100,000.

 Home equity loans are a type of secured loan that require borrowers to use their house as collateral.
 Borrowers can use home equity loans to pay off high-interest debts, such as credit cards and student loans, at a lower interest rate.
 So if you’re willing to tap into your home equity, you can use it to consolidate your debts into one monthly payment with a lower interest rate.